Note: This document references views and actions that are only available to Echo Administrators

 Editor: These fields control elements of the Editor tool.
 From this screen, you can:

 - Hide Activities (activity types) in the Editor by listing them in the field; separate items with commas.

 - Rights specify which rights you want a user to have in order to see the Editor tool.

-G Suite service account: G Suite integration enables:
+Google Workspace service account: Google Workspace integration enables:

 - Easy creation of Google Drive documents in the Student app when completing a dropbox activity.

 - PDF snapshots of Google Drive submissions.